heedy/heedy/docs/analysis/pipescript/tutorial.md

 ]
 ```

 Suppose we want to get the **total number of steps we took while running**.
-We cannot do this with one transform, but by chaining together a couple simple transforms, we can get there!
+We cannot do this with one transform, but by chaining together a couple of simple transforms, we can get there!

 First off, let's filter the datapoints so that we have just those where we were running:

 ```
-filter d("activity")=="running"
+where d("activity")=="running"
 ```

 Notice that the `d` accepts an argument - it allows you to return a sub-object of the datapoint.
 Our result is: